knative-extensions/eventing-kafka/pkg/common/scheduler/README.md

 1. **Busy scheduler**:

 Scheduler can be very busy allocating the best placements for multiple eventing sources at a time using the scheduler predicates and priorities configured.
-During this time, the cluster could see statefulset replicas increasing (as the autoscaler computes how many more pods are needed to complete scheduling) or replicas decreasing during idle time (as eviction kicks in to attempt compacting the vreplicas into a smaller number of pods or as KEDA lowers the number of vreplicas).
+During this time, the cluster could see statefulset replicas increasing, as the autoscaler computes how many more pods are needed to complete scheduling successfully.
+Also, the replicas could be decreasing during idle time, either caused by less events flowing through the system, or the evictor compacting vreplicas placements into a smaller number of pods or the deletion of event sources.
 The current placements are stored in the eventing source's status field for observability.

 2. **Software upgrades**: